t-aubier/EvolutionSenescence_IBM/README.md

 <!-- ABOUT THE PROJECT -->

-# Code from: The evolution of senescence under deleterious mutation accumulation
+# Code from: Senescence evolution under the catastrophic accumulation of deleterious mutations

 ## General Information